 What's New For 2017

-There are fewer trim levels of the Fiat 500 in 2017.
+There are less trim levels of the Fiat 500 in 2017.
 The 1957 Edition model has been discontinued.
 Turbocharged 1.4-liter engines can now only be selected on the Abarth model.
 Every trim package now comes with a driver-info display and 6-speaker sound system by Alpine.

 Available Styles and Trims

 The 2017 Fiat 500 comes in three styles with three trim packages available to each.
 You can select a hatchback model or a convertible.
 There is also an electric model called the Fiat 500e.
 The three trim levels are Pop, Lounge and Abarth.

 The Pop model is the no-frills base model.
 It comes with a 1.4 liter engine and a nice amount of standard features.
 The Lounge model has the same engine, but with more luxury features.
 Leather upholstery, heated seats and automatic-climate controls are some of the perks of this trim.

 The Abarth is the highest-level trim for the Fiat 500.
 It includes all of the perks of the Lounge, but in a sportier package.
 The engine is upgraded to a 1.4 liter turbocharged model and the car offers a sportier-tuned suspension, a spoiler and 17" wheels.